wpswings/woo-one-click-upsell-funnel/README.txt

 If the upsell offers are not showing, make sure the:
 1) You’ve enabled the One-Click Upsell funnel plugin.
 Navigate to Global Settings and enable the plugin if it is disabled.
 2) Your funnel is not in Sandbox Mode.
 If it is, edit the funnel and make it Live, and Save Changes.
-3) You are testing for the correct target product or category you’ve set in the funnel.
+3) You are testing for the correct target product or category you’ve set in the funnel builder.
 4) The offer page is published.
 5) You’re making the payment through one of our supported payment gateways.
 The offer will not be displayed if you make payments through a payment gateway not supported by our plugin.
 6) Make sure you have selected any one of the following templates or made your own custom template and inserted a page link.